-When our first flock was 16 weeks old, I thought I’d made a huge mistake raising a rooster.
-The big, white, freight train named Rooster Cogburn had just inflicted injuries on a couple hens and had started pecking me, too.
+When our first flock was 16 weeks old, I thought I’d made a huge mistake intentionally raising a rooster.
+The big, white, freight train named Rooster Cogburn had just inflicted injuries on a couple pullets (baby hens) and had started pecking me, too.
+Hard.

-We had intentionally ordered a male chick of a “docile” breed because roosters are supposed to protect the flock and keep the peace.
-Ours was causing more chaos than he prevented.
+We ordered a male chick of a “docile” breed because roosters are supposed to protect the flock and keep the peace, but ours was causing more chaos than he prevented.
 I dove into research to figure out what we were missing.
 Why was he so cross?

-First of all, contrary to what we’d heard, Brahma roosters aren’t more docile than other breeds.
-Secondly, more experienced people often avoid roosters until their hens are old enough to stand up for themselves.
-Older birds will check cockerels (baby roosters), teaching them to be civil.
-Pullets (baby hens) mature more slowly than cockerels, so a flock the same age will experience all kinds of disconnects during puberty that make it easy for a cockerel to turn into a bully.
+First of all, contrary to what we’d heard, Brahma roosters aren’t necessarily more docile than other breeds.
+Secondly, experienced people often avoid adding roosters until their hens are old enough to stand up for themselves.
+Females mature more slowly than males, so a flock the same age will experience all kinds of disconnects during puberty that make it easy for a cockerel to turn into a bully.
+Older hens are less afraid to check roosters, teaching them to be civil.

 There’s a consensus that, hands down, the easiest way to end up with an aggressive rooster is to hand-raise it around chickens its own age <–exactly what I did.